English original

 There are nice views from the Skytrain Expo and Millennium Lines.

-Photo of unknown origin.
+Photo by unknown photographer,

 Another view from Skytrain Expo Line at Sky Bridge.